prefix-dev/pixi/docs/reference/cli.md

 # If you have multiple environments you can select the right one with the --environment flag.
 pixi run --environment cuda python

+# If you want to run a command in a clean environment you can use the --clean-env flag.
+# The PATH should only contain the pixi environment here.
+pixi run --clean-env "echo \$PATH"
 ```

 !!! info